lauragift21/cf-fullstack-ai-workshop/part-5.md

 ## 🛠️ Instructions

-### 1. Implement `/api/chat` endpoint
+### 1. Implement the `/api/chat` endpoint

-In your `index.ts`, replace your existing basic chat route with this full RAG-enabled logic:
+In your `index.ts`, replace your existing chat route with the following RAG-enabled logic:

 ```ts
 app.post('/api/chat', async (c) => {